Croat–Bosniak War: Outbreak of the war

 Despite the October confrontation in Travnik and Prozor, and with each side blaming the other for the fall of Jajce, there were no large-scale clashes and a general military alliance was still in effect.
 A period of rising tensions, followed by the fall of Jajce, reached its peak in early 1993 in central Bosnia.
-The HVO and ARBiH clashed on 11 January in Gornji Vakuf, a town that had about 10,000 Croats and 14,000 Bosniaks, with conflicting reports as to how the fighting started and what caused it.
+The HVO and ARBiH clashed on 11 January in Gornji Vakuf, a town that had about 10,000 Croats and 14,000 Muslims, with conflicting reports as to how the fighting started and what caused it.
 The HVO had around 300 forces in the town and 2,000 in the surrounding area, while the ARBiH deployed several brigades of its 3rd Corps.
 A front line was established through the center of town.
 HVO artillery fired from positions on the hills to the southeast on ARBiH forces in Gornji Vakuf after their demands for surrender were rejected.
-Fighting also took place in nearby villages, particularly in Duša where a HVO artillery shell killed 7 civilians, including three children.
+Fighting also took place in nearby villages, particularly in Duša where a HVO artillery shell killed seven civilians, including three children.
 A temporary ceasefire was soon arranged.

 As the situation calmed in Gornji Vakuf, conflict escalated in Busovača, the HVO's military headquarters in central Bosnia.
 On 24 January 1993, the ARBiH ambushed and killed two HVO soldiers outside of the town in the village of Kaćuni.
 On 26 January, six Croats and a Serb civilian were executed by the ARBiH in the village of Dusina near Zenica, north of Busovača.
 The following day HVO forces blocked all roads in central Bosnia and thus stopped the transports of arms to the ARBiH.
-Intense fighting continued in the Busovača area, where the HVO attacked the Kadića Strana part of the town, in which numerous Bosniak civilians were expelled or killed, until a truce was signed on 30 January.
+Intense fighting continued in the Busovača area, where the HVO attacked the Kadića Strana part of the town, in which numerous Muslim civilians were expelled or killed, until a truce was signed on 30 January.

 The HVO had 8,750 men in its Operative Zone Central Bosnia.
 The ARBiH 3rd Corps, which was based in central Bosnia, reported that during this period it had roughly 26,000 officers and men.
-The 3:1 ratio in central Bosnia was a result of an expansion in Bosniak forces throughout 1993, which was reflected in increased arms transfers, the influx of refugees from Jajce, military-age refugees from eastern Bosnia and the arrival of fundamentalist mujahideen fighters from abroad.
+The 3:1 ratio in central Bosnia was a result of an expansion in Muslim forces throughout 1993, which was reflected in increased arms transfers, the influx of refugees from Jajce, military-age refugees from eastern Bosnia and the arrival of mujahideen fighters from abroad.
 By early 1993 the ARBiH also had an armaments advantage over the HVO central Bosnia.
 This made it possible for the ARBiH to conduct offensive action on a large scale for the first time.
-The increase in the relative power of the Bosniak side led to a change in relationship between Croats and Bosniaks in central Bosnia.
+The increase in the relative power of the Muslim side led to a change in relationship between Croats and Muslims in central Bosnia.
 Despite the growing tensions, the transfer of weapons from Croatia to BiH continued throughout March and April.